plutzilla/plutzilla.github.io/_drafts/moving-from-http-to-https.md

 ## Obtaining certificate

-The TLS certificate can be bough from one of many CAs or to get one for free from the non-profit CA [Let's Encrypt](https://letsencrypt.org/).
+The TLS certificate can be bough from one of many CAs or obtained for free from the non-profit CA [Let's Encrypt](https://letsencrypt.org/).

 Let's Encrypt utilizes the Automated Certificate Management Environment (ACME) protocol to automate the certficate issuing, validation and renewal, therefore the certificate validity is 3 months, thus should be obtained and renewed in the automated manner.
 The same ACME protocol is used by other CAs as well.

-The other CAs issue TLS certificates that are valid for a longer time (1 or 2 years usually), therefore in certain (premature) environments this can be more suitable option.
+TLS certificates issued by other CAs are valid for a longer time (1 or 2 years usually), therefore in certain (premature) environments this can be more suitable option.

 Also, TLS encryption can be provided out-of-the-box as a managed service.
 As an example, Cloudflare provides a [TLS proxy service](https://www.cloudflare.com/ssl/), Google Cloud Platform provides managed TLS service, that is also [available for Kubernetes]({%post_url 2019/2019-10-03-letsencrypt-managed-tls-certificates-kubernetes-gke %}).